iiasa/message-ix-models/doc/global/source/message_globiom/energy/industrial.rst

    Schematic diagram of the industrial sector representation in MESSAGE.

+While cement production is not explicitly modeled at the process level in MESSAGE, the associated CO2 emissions from the calcination process are accounted for explicitly.
+In addition, adding carbon capture and storage to mitigate these process-based CO2 emission is available.

 :numref:`tab-indus` presents the quantitative translation of the the storyline elements of SSP1, SSP2 and SSP3 in terms of electrification rate for industry and feedstocks.
 These indicators apply to 2010-2100; Intensity improvements are in FE/GDP annually (Fricko et al., 2016 :cite:`fricko_marker_2016`).

 .. _tab-indus: